How to Spend the Perfect 1 Day in Florence, Italy

 5:30 PM: (Optional) Visit the Boboli Gardens, Pitti Palace, or Villa Bardini

-If you are craving to see even more attractions, here are some more beautiful options!
 The Boboli Gardens and Pitti Palace are in the same location, and the last entry is at 5:30 – closing at 6:30 pm.
 An hour is not enough to visit both, but you can certainly decide between the two depending on whether you want to see a garden or more art.

-The Villa Bardini is a hidden gem of a garden that closes late at night, making it the perfect spot to stroll around.
+The Villa Bardini, on the other hand, is a hidden gem of a garden that closes late at night, making it the perfect spot to stroll around.
 This 17th-century villa is home to terraced gardens, vibrant flowers, art, and more!
-Doesn’t that just sound like the most serene atmosphere?
-Furthermore, the Villa Bardini is home to an art gallery with a rich collection of Italian art.

 6:30 PM: Aperitif in Old Center

 What better way to welcome the end of the day than with some of the best aperitivo in Florence?
 Here are two of the best spots: Bulli & Balene and Gusta Bar!
-Aperitivo is essentially the Italian’s take on happy hour – during which you go grab a drink accompanied by some delicious little plates.

 7:15 PM: Head to Piazzale Michelangelo

-What better way to end your one day in Florence than watching the sunset over it?
+What better way to end your 1 day in Florence than watching the sunset over it?
 Piazzale Michelangelo is a square that offers the best viewpoint of Florence.
-It is a 20-minute walk from Ponte Vecchio and is certainly worth the walk.
-Experiencing a Piazzale Michelangelo Sunset is a memory worth making.

-As an important note, make sure to check the sunset hours during the month you visit – as those times will differ!
+As an important note, make sure to check the sunset hours during the month you visit – as those times will differ.
 Based on the month and sunset hour, do this earlier or later and simply shift the order of the other activities!

 8 PM: Dinner at Ristorante Lorenzo de’ Medici